heybenji/nationbuilder-scrolling-sections/README.md

 ## Creating a scrolling page in NationBuilder

 The basic concept is to create a parent page, and then create a series of subpages, one for each section.
 So first you make the parent page and assign a special tag to it.
 Then you add additional sections as subpages.
-Finally, you reorder them as if they were in the menu using NationBuilder's concept of _Subnav pages._
+Finally, you reorder them using NationBuilder's concept of draggable _Subnav pages._

 1. Create a new page with a scrolling layout, go to your NationBuilder's Dashboard and click _+ New page,_ and choose _Basic page._
 2. Once the page is created and add the tag `Layout: Scrolling` using the add tag button below the Author.